merative/spm-ui-upgrade-helper/docs/customer_guide.md

 9. Copy `<output folder>` into your v8 development environment.
 10. Build and test v8.

+## Errors

+To see the container logs run `docker logs spm-ui-upgrade-helper`.

+You can save the logs to a file using e.g. `docker logs spm-ui-upgrade-helper > /tmp/logs.txt`.

 ## Additional options

 In most cases, you can run this tool without modification, assuming that your SPM version is a standard installation.